srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Pre-procesing

 I employed two simple pre-processing techniques on the data.
-First is using a lambda layer to noralize the data & next is to crop out portion of the image not useful to the training.
+First is using a lambda layer to normalize the data & next is to crop out portion of the image not useful to the training.

 ####2.
 Model